ShivamModi09/Self-Project/README.md

 Official Letter: https://drive.google.com/file/d/1WU_lhAOGMbgIg0llrA2pqgzYIfxkarwR/view?usp=sharing

 ## Edunnovate Technologies:
-_This contains mini-course on Machine Learning, I built for this startup_ I built a 8 week course for this ed-tech startup which consists of various projects assignment, solved by me.
+_This contains mini-course on Machine Learning, I built for this startup_</br>
+I built a 8 week course for this ed-tech startup which consists of various projects assignment, solved by me.
 I've build this repo by my own from scratch. https://github.com/ShivamModi09/Edunnovate-Technologies-Data-Science